 - unusual or illogical thinking patterns, such as disorganized thoughts and speech

-- movement disorder, in which a person has abnormal or repetitive movements
+- movement disorders, in which a person has unusual or repetitive movements

-- loss of motivation or interest in usual activities
+- loss of motivation or interest in typical activities

 - social withdrawal

 If people have experienced trauma and sustained a physical injury, they need to contact a doctor or go to a hospital right away.
 They might also need to contact the police.

 If trauma affects a person’s mental health, they should seek the help of a mental health professional, who can work with them to create an effective treatment plan.